 In Detail: Boundary Surveys

 If you need one or more of your existing property boundaries marked, Browne Johnson can do a Boundary Survey on your property.
 Unlike other legal surveys, a Boundary Survey retraces an existing boundary, but doesn't create any new boundaries.
-Since nothing is being changed, you don't need local government approval to do it.
+Since nothing is being changed, you don't need local government approval to do the work.

 Only a practicing British Columbia Land Surveyor (BCLS) can perform a boundary survey in British Columbia.